Welcome to Room 5 where children learn through play. I create a warm, caring environment where children have ownership of their classroom.

 Welcome to Room 3.
 We are trying to model our school values (P.R.I.C.E.) through a practice of “No Hands, No Feet, No Put-downs”.
 This means we try to do positive actions with our hands, like our work, high-fives, handshakes and helping others.
 Our feet are only used for running outside, making sure we find ourselves in the right place at the right times, and for playing sport.
 We use our words and voices to encourage and praise each other and others.

-We’re a cool mixture of Years three and four, and for most of us it is the first time having a male, Mr. Roberts, as a teacher.
+We’re a cool mixture of Years three and four and Mrs Woodmass is our teacher.
 Room 3 has signed up to a typing program as part of our handwriting learning.
 In our future we predict that we will need to type more than we write.
 It’s awesome because we can track our progress AND we can do the typing activities wherever there is Internet.
 There will be numerous opportunities this year, for us to showcase, adopt and even adapt different learning styles and models, and we are excited to develop those programmes to include all the students in our room.

 In Room 4 children direct their own learning throughout the day.
 The focus is on the Key Competencies from the NZ Curriculum.
 These are: thinking, using language symbols and texts, managing self, relating to others and participating and contributing.
 I encourage the children to collaborate with each other, while persevering to complete activities they are working on.
 Throughout each day I teach reading, writing and maths in small groups while their self-directed play covers the curriculum areas of technology, science, social science, arts, and physical education and health.
 I foster a creative and caring environment where children can transition from the New Entrant class, with whom we often share a learning space.
 In room 4 children will be encouraged to take responsibility for their own belongings, this includes, clothing, reading, library bags and notices – etc.